claindoc/hello-world/README.md

 # hello-world
-This is demo project to get family with github
+This is demo project to get family with github.